ds5110/git-intro/README.md

 # git-intro

-A demo repository for assignment submission
+A demo repository for assignment submission.

 ## updating a repo